 The J40 Farm Crawl begins with a home-cooked breakfast at the Amish School in Lebanon, served from 8 a.m. until noon.
 Feast on homemade biscuits and gravy or pancakes and sausage.
 Free-will donations are accepted to cover costs.
-After eating, participants can explore seven different farms, businesses, and museums along the route.
+After eating, participants can explore several different farms, businesses, and historical sites along the route.

 Bloom and Bark Farm in Keosauqua has gardens, orchards, and greenhouses to explore.
 They’ll be offering samples of fresh produce, artisan bread baked in a handcrafted clay oven, and cold, refreshing mint water.
-Tour their glassblowing studio and watch demonstrations by artist Tim Blair.
-They also have a Hobbit House under construction and there will be live folk music throughout the day.
+You can also tour their Glass Blowing Studio and watch demonstrations by glass artists Tim Blair, Jim Topic, Ian Anderson, and Tristan Edmund.
+Enjoy live music throughout the day.

 A number of local businesses will also be set up at Bloom and Bark Farm for the J40 Farm Crawl.

-A family-owned business crafting quality furniture since 1981, Yoder’s Indian Creek Furniture offers a wide variety of furnishings.
-Free homemade ice cream will help beat the heat.
+A family-owned business crafting quality furniture since 1981, Yoder’s Indian Creek Furniture will be showing finely crafted Amish furniture.
+Enjoy their petting zoo and some free homemade ice cream to beat the heat.